Non Hilbertian (Lorentzian) Length Spaces: Lorentzian Analogue of Finite Dimensional TEXT Spaces

 \subsection{Volume, Dimension and Ricci curvature}

-At last, we want to take a look at the timelike Ricci curvature of $Cyl^p$ in the sense of $TCD$-conditions. \\ As mentioned earlier, these conditions need a background measure.
+Finally, we want to take a look at the timelike Ricci curvature of $Cyl^p$ in the sense of $TCD$ conditions. \\ As mentioned earlier, these conditions need a background measure.
 The easiest choice for this is to inherit the volume measure from the Euclidean background structure of $Cyl^p$.
-Another option is to calculate the Hausdorff measure what we want to do in the following: \begin{lemma}
+Another option is to calculate the Hausdorff measure and use this for the $TCD$ condition. \begin{lemma}

-\end{lemma} \begin{proof} For our argument, we will consider two scenarios.
-In the first, we split a given diamond into $n$ tilted diamonds (on the left).
-In the second one we split it evenly into $2^k$ symmetric diamonds (on the right).
+\end{lemma} \begin{remark} This is a bit surprising, comparing it to the metric setting.
+Here the Hausdorff dimension can be larger than the (expected) vector space dimension but not smaller. \end{remark} \begin{proof} For our argument, we will consider two scenarios.
+In the first, we split a given diamond into $n$ tilted diamonds (first graphic).
+In the second one we split it evenly into $k^2$ symmetric diamonds (second graphic).
+We can then combine both separation processes (third graphic).

-We then define the following function which measures the volume when splitting the unit diamond $J((0,0),(1,0))$ according to the description above.
+We now define the following function, which measures the pre-Hausdorff volume with respect to the tiling of \( J((0,0),(1,0)) \) into \( n \cdot k^2 \) smaller diamonds, as described above.

 Expanding $v$ in $\frac{1}{2 n}$, we observe that